 - “Imago, 2k2 a.C,” Sold for $932,285.00 (Ξ 358.435 ETH)

 - “Flood,” Sold for $650,247.50 (Ξ 250 ETH)

 - “THE archetype,” Sold for $504,000.00 (Ξ 193.772 ETH)

 About Breezy Gallery

 Breezy Gallery exists at the crossroads of art and technology, investigating the spirit of our time.
-It promotes digital art and crypto art (NFTs), through the curation and creation of content.
+They promote digital art and crypto art (NFTs) by curating and creating content.

 Breezy was founded in 2018 by art curator Eleonora Brizi to create bridges between the worlds of technology and contemporary art.
 Curation is the process by which art finds its voice and value.
 Breezy ensures that each project has its own unique curation, every artist has their story told, and every artwork finds its chapter in our narrative universe.

 As part of their reflections on the most recent outcomes of the interaction between art, technology, and finance, Piselli & Partners specializes in innovation technology law (Blockchain, Smart Contracts, AI) to accompany clients (artists, gallerists, cultural institutions, collectors, foundations, museums, etc.) towards innovative and ethical fruition of art.